obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Compute Specification Option

 The CCI model combined with some of the capabilities introduced in the Dynamic Resource Allocation (DRA) KEP [3], offers the ability to transition compute resource allocation behavior from being a cluster-admin dominated configuration to one that allows users with precise compute requirements to articulate the compute attributes that they need.

 In several domains such Streaming, Telco, HPC, and AI/ML, users require fine-grained compute resource control to maximize their key performance indicators.
 They need an API option that can be made available through upstream Kubernetes components and specific compute resource allocation drivers.

 ##### User API for Alpha: Policy-based resource specification - no scheduler impact

-The first option which we will implement is a resource allocation configuration for Kubernetes Pods through policy mechanism defined as annotation.
-The CCI Driver will process the policy for each pod/container.

-Example with 4 containers in the pod:

-annotation:
-*  cci.resources.alpha.kubernetes.io/pod: cci-default
-*  cci.resources.alpha.kubernetes.io/container.container1: cci-exclusive
-*  cci.resources.alpha.kubernetes.io/container.container2: cci-shared
-*  cci.resources.alpha.kubernetes.io/container.container3: other-policy

-       container1:
-         resources:
-           requests:
-             cpu: <>
-             memory: <>
-           limits:
-             cpu: <>
-             memory: <>

-       container2:
-         resources:
-           requests:
-             cpu: <>
-             memory: <>
-           limits:
-             cpu: <>
-             memory: <>

-Pros:
-  * Policy per container/pod available as a user choice
-  * New policies can be provided to users through CCI Drivers without kubelet impact
-  * Resource quotas still supported
-Cons:
-  * User is required to understand the policies

-##### Options for User APIs in Post-Alpha:

-##### Attributed-based resource specification

-To realize an attribute-based mechanism for compute resources we are considering multiple options for post-alpha stage, such as:

-###### Attribute-based through annotations:

-annotation:
-*  cci.resources.alpha.kubernetes.io/pod: cci-default
-*  cci.resources.alpha.kubernetes.io/container.container1: sibling-cores-required
-*  cci.resources.alpha.kubernetes.io/container.container2: no-sibling-cores
-*  cci.resources.alpha.kubernetes.io/container.container3: other-attributes

-       container1:
-         resources:
-           requests:
-             cpu: <>
-             memory: <>
-           limits:
-             cpu: <>
-             memory: <>

-       container2:
-         resources:
-           requests:
-             cpu: <>
-             memory: <>
-           limits:
-             cpu: <>
-             memory: <>

-Pros:
-  * Does not require scheduler extension
-  * Easy to process in CCI driver
-  * No API extension required
-  * Resource quotas still supported
-  * More precision vs. policy only approach

-Cons:
-  * Better suited for specialized use-cases
-  * No attribute awareness in the scheduler (could be addressed through DRA driver-subject of post alpha)
-  * Attributes are CCI driver specific (consider standartization within sig-node)
+In this proposal we focus on API which can be lavaraged by using Dynamic Resource Allocation Claim constructs

 ###### DRA-inspired Attribute-Claims: